dell/csm-docs/content/docs/concepts/observability/troubleshooting/_index.md

 * For tips on debugging your cluster, please see this [troubleshooting guide](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/).

-### How can I troubleshoot latency problems with Container Storage Module for Observability?
+### How can I troubleshoot latency problems with Container Storage Modules for Observability?

 CContainer Storage ModuleSM for Observability is instrumented to report trace data to [Zipkin](https://zipkin.io/).
 Please see [Tracing](docs/getting-started/installation/kubernetes/powermax/helm/csm-modules/observability/postinstallation/#tracing) for more information on enabling tracing for CSM for Observability.

 ### Why does the Observability installation timeout with pods stuck in 'ContainerCreating'/'CrashLoopBackOff'/'Error' stage?

-Check the pods in the Container Storage Module for Observability namespace.
+Check the pods in the Container Storage Modules for Observability namespace.
 If the pod starting with 'karavi-observability-cert-manager-cainjector-*' is in 'CrashLoopBackOff' or 'Error" stage with a number of restarts, check if the logs for that pod show the below error:
 ```console
 kubectl logs -n $namespace $cert-manager-cainjector-podname
 ```